-The Roma (Gypsies) are an ethnic group originating from India and sharing a language (Romani) but spread throughout the world and until recently very migratory.
+The Roma (Gypsies) are an ethnic group originating from India roughly 800 years ago, and sharing a language (Romani) but divided amongst tribes and spread throughout the world, and until the mid/late 20th century very migratory.
 Many of them are known by their stunning musical skills; amongst these would be Spain’s flamenco guitarists Paco De Lucia and Tomatito, brass bands from the Balkans like Boban Markovic, the Romanian string band Taraf De Haidouks, and France’s Bireli Lagrene.

 Many things distinguished Django’s career but it’s remarkable that he played guitar at all.
-When he was 18 he was badly burned in a fire which largely paralyzed the ring and pinky fingers of his fretting hand and nearly took his leg.
-After a year and a half he began to reconstruct a technique using mainly his thumb, index and middle fingers, to eventually become one of the greatest guitarists EVER.
+At the age of 18 he was badly burned in a fire which permanently damaged tendons in his fretting hand, leaving him with little use of his third and fourth fingers.
+It’s been written that the doctors wanted to amputate his leg when his mother took him from the hospital.
+After a year and a half recovery he began to reconstruct a technique using mainly his thumb, index and middle fingers, to eventually become one of the greatest guitarists EVER.

 You can see one of the rare film clips of Django playing here.